What is Sleep Apnoea?

 Factors potentially exacerbating OSA include:

-4. A large neck circumference (especially men with over 17 inches)
+- Large neck circumference (especially men over 17 inches)

 Home Diagnosis of OSA